lukasvoss/anki_vocabulary_automation/README.md

 ### Adding audio

 * This is a script that semi-automizes adding mp3 audio files to your Anki flashcards directly in the app Anki
-* First, download the [Forvo Add-On] (https://ankiweb.net/shared/info/858591644).
+* First, download the [Forvo Add-On](https://ankiweb.net/shared/info/858591644).
 This Extensions allows for adding mp3 Audio files based on a field of your Anki flashcard.
 It does so by leveraging recordings of the Forvo commnunity
 * Change the coordinates of the buttons according to your screen and you can start the script
 * The script will then do the necessary click procedure to add the recording for each card